What does Alan mean?

-Alan \a-lan\ as a boy's name is pronounced AL-an.
+Alan [alan] as a boys' name is pronounced AL-an.
 It is of Old German origin, and the meaning of Alan is "precious".
 From Adal.
 Also possibly derived from the Gaelic "ailin" meaning "little rock".
 Introduced into England by Breton followers of William the Conqueror, such as Alan, Earl of Brittany, who was rewarded for his services with vast estates in the newly conquered kingdom.
 Popular in the Middle Ages, with a boom around the 1950s influenced by the popularity of actor Alan Ladd.
 In Russia, the name is linked to the ancient warrior tribe Alans that is the origin of the Ossetians.
-Alun is a Welsh form; Alain (al-LAYN) is French; Alano is Spanish.
-South African author Alan Paton; lyricist Alan Jay Lerner; playwright Alan Bennett; astronaut Alan Shepard; actors Alan Alda, Alan Cumming; poet Allen Ginsberg; basketball player Allen Iverson.
+Author Alan Paton; lyricist Alan Jay Lerner; playwright Alan Bennett; astronaut Alan Shepard; actors Alan Alda, Alan Cumming; poet Allen Ginsberg; basketball player Allen Iverson.

 Alan▼ has 25 variants: Ailean, Ailin, Al▼, Alain, Alair, Aland, Alann, Alano, Alanson, Alen, Alin, Allain, Allan▼, Allayne, Allen▼, Alley, Alleyn, Alleyne, Allie▼, Allin, Allon, Allyn, Alon, Alun and Alyn.

 Alan is a very prominent first name for males (#91 out of 1220, Top 7%) and also a very prominent surname for both adults and children (#18551 out of 150436, Top 12%).
 (2000 U.S. Demographics)

 Alan reached its top position of #45 in the U.S. in the 1950s, and is currently at #167.
 (Top Baby Names, 2015)